Pankaj-Str/JAVA-SE-Tutorial-codeswithpankaj/Day_01/README.md

 ### Assignment Day 1
-1. Write a  Program to Print an Integer (Entered by the User)
+1. Write a  Program to Print an Integer
 2. Write a  Program to Add Two Integers
 3. Write a  Program to Multiply two Floating Point Numbers
 4. Write a  Program to Find ASCII Value of a character